Vettel wins, Hamilton second at Silverstone

 “It was my mistake.
 I deserved it,” he added of the penalty.
 “I took the 10 seconds and kept fighting.”

+Monaco’s Charles Leclerc had also been on course to score for Sauber but was ordered to stop after an unsafe release from the pits while in eighth place.

+Dutch 20-year-old Max Verstappen, winner in Austria last weekend, retired with a brake problem while running in fifth place.

-Reporting by Alan Baldwin; Editing by Hugh Lawson and Neil Robinson
+Reporting by Alan Baldwin; Editing by Ed Osmond